AtmolanderMimi/basm/book/src/aliases.md

 This example, when ran, outputs 42 (7*6) or `*` if your interpreter outputs as text.
 That may seem odd, after all we set `Vscale` to 12 halfway through which should give us 57 (7\*3 + 12\*3), right?
 Wrong!
-Whilst, you can include aliases within an scope alias, they will be immediatly normalized (aka replaced) by their binded value.
+Whilst, you can include aliases within a scope alias, they will be immediatly normalized (aka replaced) by their binded value.
 So, the `increment` alias actually looks more like this after being defined:
 ```basm
 ALIS increment [